-The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.
+The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 1. You Can Score Lower Loan Rates

 If you’re temporarily unable to pay your bills and can’t get an extension, a personal loan or home equity line of credit could help you stay on track.
 Maybe your car breaks down and you need a new one, or you have unexpected medical expenses.
 If money is tight and you need a loan to get by, finding a low interest rate is more important than ever!
 Banks are for-profit and have shareholders to worry about.
 Credit unions, on the other hand, are not-for-profit and owned by their members.
 That’s why many CUs have lower loan rates than traditional banks.
 How much lower?
 Here’s an example from March 2021:

 Banks are for-profit and have shareholders to worry about.
 Credit unions, on the other hand, are not-for-profit and owned by their members.
 That’s why many CUs have lower loan rates than traditional banks.
 How much lower?
-Here’s an example from March 2020:
+Here’s an example from March 2021: